May 21, 2012

 A previous article written by this author highlighted the benefits of a system that utilizes Zones.
 This Safety program at the plant is also a benefactor of the Zones feature.
 The Director of Safety now has access to every Zone (i.e. every JSA, every Daily Contact), where an individual Foreman can only see those records and the employees in his group.
 This is not a "restricting" feature or policy; it simply speeds up the reports and look-ups requested by those needing the information.

 It’s my hope that this article allows you to look at your own system – your own processes – your own needs and ask the question "Can I do this in my CMMS Software"?
 If the answer is "Possibly", then what benefits can you gain?
-Is there a financial savings that can be realized?
+Is there a financial saving that can be realized?
 Can I eliminate redundancy?
 You won’t know until you explore the possibilities.